DHTMLX/docs-kanban/docs/api/methods/js_kanban_getcard_method.md

 ### Description

-Gets a data object of the card with the specified ID
+Gets a data object of the card by the specified ID

 ### Usage